By Beate Trück.

 - Future events: similarly, you can look forward to something nice in the future, maybe a nice dinner with friends, an excursion or a planned holiday.
 You can imagine how it will feel to be on that ski slope or mountain or having time with a loved one and savour the feelings that this creates.

-- Reframing facts to recognize what is good about them: you could also see the good in the bad, for example that this traffic jam gives you the possibility to crate 15 positive experience in your mind and thereby build an inner resource of contentment.
+- Reframing facts to recognize what is good about them: you could also see the good in the bad, for example that a traffic jam gives you the possibility to create 15 positive experience in your mind and thereby build an inner resource of contentment.

 - Lives of others: you can think about the good in the life of a friend, colleague or family member.
 Maybe a baby was born or someone was recently promoted or fell in love and you can be happy for the good fortune of others;